-- Includes special purpose investment entities wholly-owned by certain Thoma Bravo Funds.
-(1) - Dynatrace Holdings LLC will convert to a corporation and be renamed "Dynatrace, Inc." immediately prior to the completion of this offering.
-Includes employee equityholders and other equityholders who invested alongside the Thoma Bravo Funds.
-(2) (3) - - 132
+- (1) Includes special purpose investment entities wholly-owned by certain Thoma Bravo Funds. - (2) Dynatrace Holdings LLC will convert to a corporation and be renamed "Dynatrace, Inc." immediately prior to the completion of this offering. - (3) Includes employee equityholders and other equityholders who invested alongside the Thoma Bravo Funds.

-Following the completion of the Spin-Off Transactions and prior to the closing of this offering, (i) the Thoma Bravo Funds will own approximately % of Dynatrace, Inc.'s issued and outstanding shares of common stock, (ii) DHC will be a wholly owned indirect subsidiary of Dynatrace, Inc. and (iii) Dynatrace LLC will be a wholly owned indirect subsidiary of DHC.
-Dynatrace, Inc. will be the ultimate parent company of Dynatrace LLC and will have no material assets or operations other than its direct and indirect subsidiaries that are legacies from the corporate structure that existed prior to this offering.
+Following the completion of the Spin-Off Transactions and prior to the closing of this offering, (i) the Thoma Bravo Funds will own approximately 80.8% of Dynatrace, Inc.'s issued and outstanding shares of common stock, (ii) DHC will be a wholly owned indirect subsidiary of Dynatrace, Inc. and (iii) Dynatrace LLC will be a wholly owned indirect subsidiary of DHC.
+Dynatrace, Inc. will be the ultimate parent company of Dynatrace LLC and will have no material assets or operations other than its direct and indirect ownership interests of its subsidiaries, including Dynatrace LLC.
+Additionally, Dynatrace, Inc. will have several wholly owned direct subsidiaries that are legacies from the corporate structure that existed prior to this offering.
 Those entities will have no material assets or operations other than their ownership of a portion of the outstanding shares of DHC.
+See "Description of Capital Stock" for additional information regarding the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will be in effect upon the completion of this offering.